-We introduce types and constants using kind and type declarations, respectively.
 Capital letters in type declarations denote type variables and are used in polymorphic types.
-In program goals and clauses, λ -abstraction is written using backslash $\$ as an infix operator.
+In program goals and clauses, λ -abstraction is written using backslash \backslash as an infix operator.
 Capitalized tokens not bound by λ -abstraction denote free variables.
 All other unbound tokens denote constants.
 Universal quantification is written using the constant pi in conjunction with a λ -abstraction (e.g., pi X $\$ represents universal quantification over variable X).
 The symbols comma and => represent conjunction and implication.
 The symbol :- denotes the converse of => and is used to write the top-level implication in clauses.
 The type o is the type of clauses and goals of λ Prolog.
-We usually omit universal quantifiers at the top level in definite clauses, and assume implicit quantification over all free variables.
+We usually omit universal quantification over all free variables.

 We will use a running example based on a sequent calculus for a higherorder logic.
 We call this the object logic to distinguish it from the metalogic implemented by λ Prolog.
-We implement a proof checker for this logic that is similar to the one desribed by Felty [4].
+We implement a proof checker for this logic that is similar to the one described by Felty [6].
 We introduce two primitive types: form for object-level formulas and pf for proofs in the object logic.
 We introduce constants for the object-level connectives, such as and and imp of type form \rightarrow form \rightarrow form, and forall of type (A \rightarrow form) \rightarrow form.
-We also have eq of type A \rightarrow A \rightarrow form to represent equality at any type.
+We also have eq of type $A \rightarrow A \rightarrow$ form to represent equality at any type.
 We use infix notation for the binary connectives.
 The constant forall takes a functional argument, and thus object-level binding of variables by quantifiers is defined in terms of meta-level λ -abstraction.
-This use of higher-order data structures
+An example of its use is forall (X\ forall (Y\ (eq X Y) imp (eq Y X)))